dnsimple/dnsimple-support/content/articles/ordering-wildcard-certificate.markdown

 You can learn more about the differences between standard and Let's Encrypt certificates in the corresponding [article](/articles/standard-vs-letsencrypt/).

 <info>
-Let's Encrypt wildcard certificates are available only on the following [plans](https://dnsimple.com/pricing): Professional or Enterprise.
+Let's Encrypt wildcard certificates are available only on certain plans.
+[See the differences between plans](/articles/dnsimple-plans/).
 </info>

 ## Use * for a wildcard certificate